anmuller/CusToM/README.md

 date: 2 July 2018

+# Statement of Need <a name="StatementofNeed"></a>

+Inverse dynamics based musculoskeletal analysis aims at calculating biomechanical quantities to understand motion from joint kinematics to muscle forces.
+Generic models generally based on cadaveric templates are used as an input.
+These generic models are based on three layers modelisation.
+The first one is geometrical defining the polyarticulated rigid body system and the kinematic joints.
+The inertial layer defines mass, centers of mass position and inertia matrix of rigid body of the polyarticulated system.
+And, the muscle layer defines the muscle paths and force generation behaviours of muscles.
+This generic models are then calibrated through multiple calibration steps to be subject-specific base on motion capture data.
+Finally the subject-specific model is used to understand recorded motions of the subject.

+However, musculoskeletal simulation requires high computational cost.
+Editing and assembling features to modify generic models.
+Subject-specific calibrations and multiple simulations are required to compute subject-specific quantities on recorded trials.
+And current available musculoskeletal softwares are heavy and requires expertise like SIMM (MusculoGraphics, Inc., Santa Rosa, CA), Anybody (Anybody Technology, Aalborg, Denmark) and OpenSim OpenSim (Simtk, Stanford, CA).
+Moreover, SIMM and Anybody are commercial softwares and, OpenSim is a freely available software but main algorithms source codes are not available.
+That's why, there was a need in developping a complete open-source software for musculoskeletal simulation.
+The source code was developped with Matlab to allow many researchers to understand and contribute to the code.

 # Summary <a name="Summary"></a>

-Customizable Toolbox for Musculoskeletal simulation (CusToM) is a MATLAB toolbox aimed at performing inverse dynamics based musculoskeletal analyzes [@Erdemir2007].
+Customizable Toolbox for Musculoskeletal simulation (CusToM) is a MATLAB toolbox aimed at performing inverse dynamics based musculoskeletal analyzes (Erdemir et al., 2007).
 This type of analysis is essential to access mechanical quantities of human motion in different fields such as clinics, ergonomics and sports.
 CusToM exhibits several features.
-It can generate a personalized musculoskeletal model, and can solve from motion capture data inverse kinematics, external forces estimation, inverse dynamics and muscle forces estimation problems as in various musculoskeletal simulation software [@Damsgaard2006] [@Delp2007].
+It can generate a personalized musculoskeletal model, and can solve from motion capture data inverse kinematics, external forces estimation, inverse dynamics and muscle forces estimation problems as in various musculoskeletal simulation software (Damsgaard et al. 2006, Delp et al. 2007).

-According to user choices, the musculoskeletal model generation is achieved thanks to libraries containing pre-registered models [@Muller2015b].
+According to user choices, the musculoskeletal model generation is achieved thanks to libraries containing pre-registered models (Muller et al. 2015).
+These.
 These models consist of body parts osteoarticular models, set of markers or set of muscles to be combined together.
-From an anthropometric based model, the geometric, inertial and muscular parameters are calibrated to fit the size and mass of the subject to be analyzed [@Muller2015a] [@Muller2017] [@Muller2017c].
-Then, from motion capture data (extracted from a c3d file thanks to [@Barre2014]), the inverse kinematics step computes joint coordinates trajectories against time [@Lu1999].
-Then, joint torques are computed thanks to an inverse dynamics step [@featherstone2008].
+From an anthropometric based model, the geometric, inertial and muscular parameters are calibrated to fit the size and mass of the subject to be analyzed (Muller et al. 2016) (Muller, Pontonnier, and Dumont 2017) (A. Muller et al. 2017).
+Then, from motion capture data (extracted from a c3d file thanks to (Barre and Armand 2014)), the inverse kinematics step computes joint coordinates trajectories against time (Lu and O’connor 1999).
+Then, joint torques are computed thanks to an inverse dynamics step (Featherstone, 2008).
 To this end, external forces applied to the subject have to be known.
-They may be directly extracted from experimental data (as platform forces) or be estimated from motion data by using the equations of motion in an optimization scheme [@Fluit2014].
+They may be directly extracted from experimental data (as platform forces) or be estimated from motion data by using the equations of motion in an optimization scheme (Fluit et al, 2008).
 Last, muscle forces are estimated.
-It consists in finding a repartition of muscle forces respecting the joint torques and representing the central nervous system strategy [@Crowninshield1978] [@Muller2017a] [@Muller2018].
+It consists in finding a repartition of muscle forces respecting the joint torques and representing the central nervous system strategy (Crowninshield 1978) (Antoine Muller et al. 2017) (Muller, Pontonnier, and Dumont 2018).

 For a large set of musculoskeletal models and motion data, CusToM can easily performs all of the analyzes described above.
 CusToM has been created as a modular tool to let the user being as free and autonomous as possible.
 The osteoarticular models, set of markers and set of muscles are defined as bricks customizable and adaptable with each other.
 The design or the modification of a musculoskeletal model is simplified thanks to this modularity.
 Following the same idea, some methods are defined as adaptable bricks.
 Testing new cost functions in the optimization schemes, changing performance criteria or creating alternative motion analysis methods can be done in a relatively easy way.